Individual Therapy

 Will we meet virtually or in-person?

 I meet with most clients virtually, and I’ve found no difference in the speed or effectiveness of meeting this way.
 If you live near my Norwood, MA, office, we can discuss meeting in person.
-I provide more information about virtual therapy in my blog post: Virtual Therapy Effectiveness
+I provide more information about virtual treatment in my blog post: Virtual Therapy Effectiveness

 How will I know that individual therapy is working?